rycu/json-show-off/README.md

 ```

 ### Default Styles
-Any off this keys below can be overridden with valid css
+Any off the keys below can be overridden with valid css
 ```js
 {
   details: "text-indent:6px; font-family: Arial;",